Skip to main content

 Current AI models can list relevant factors but default to oversimplified optimal answers.
 Gemini 3's System 2 capabilities could instead surface trade-offs transparently, iterate through context-specific heuristics, and articulate why a recommendation earns trust rather than asking teams to accept a black box.

 Gemini 3's real-time multimodal capabilities also stand to transform how we monitor and verify operating projects.
-At Bayes Consultants we have pioneered IoT-driven digital Monitoring, Reporting, and Verification systems for carbon programs such as the Africa Climate and Energy Nexus.
+At Bayes Consultants we have pioneered IoT-driven digital Monitoring, Reporting, and Verification systems for carbon programs.
 Sensors automate data collection, yet verification still needs human expertise to interpret readings, spot anomalies, and confirm genuine emission reductions.
-Google's Project Astra demo hints that zero-lag visual, audio, and spatial reasoning could close that gap.

 This fusion of System 2 deliberation and multimodal verification could drop our verification costs by an order of magnitude while improving accuracy.
 For climate infrastructure projects running on thin margins, that efficiency delta is the line between viability and failure.